kslakhani/android-guidelines/project_style_guidelines.md

 #### &lt;WHERE&gt;

 Describe where it logically belongs in the app.
-For example:
+Example:

 | Subclass                | &lt;WHERE&gt;    |
 |------------------------ |------------------|